-Undergraduates are key members of the Bell Library staff.
-While students tend to continue their employment with the Bell throughout their college careers, we do hire 1-4 students each year due to graduation or internships.
-To discuss employment opportunities, contact Margaret Borg at 612-624-7040 or by e-mail: email@example.com
+Undergraduates are key members of Archives and Special Collections staff, including the Bell Library.
+While students tend to continue their employment with us throughout their college careers, we do hire each year.
+To discuss employment opportunities, contact Mary Blissenbach at firstname.lastname@example.org.

-Students receive training in: customer service, rare materials handling, level one conservation techniques, MSAccess data entry, cradle copier operation, and general library procedures.
-Duties include: paging and re-shelving materials, level 1 materials conservation, peer reference, photocopying, exhibition assistance, and special projects.
+Students receive training in: customer service, rare materials handling, level one conservation techniques, archives processing, MSAccess data entry, cradle copier operation, and general library procedures.
+Duties may include: paging and re-shelving materials, level 1 materials conservation, peer reference, photocopying, exhibition assistance, reading room monitoring, staffing the reception desk, and special projects.